Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Experiments and Result Summary

 \subsubsection{Overall Performance}

 The overall performance of our proposed models and the comparison models are summarized in Table \ref{tab: stat of art}.
 It is observed that both our cascade and parallel models achieve high accuracy near 98.3\%, consistently outperforming the state-of-the-art methods and the baseline models.
-Even though some work is focused on simple scenarios, such as instra-subject or binary classification, our method surpasses their method significantly.
+Even though some work is focused on simple scenarios, such as intra-subject or binary classification, our method surpasses their methods significantly.
 Furthermore, our 3D-CNN baseline model also achieves competitive results to the state-of-the-art work.
-This implies that it is crucial to use the spatial and temporal information to boost EEG-based intention recognition and analysis.
 Bashivan et al. also proposed to use CNN and RNN for EEG signal analysis \cite{pouya2016learning}.
-However, they used complex preprocessing by extracting the frequency features of EEG signals and converting to 2D images instead of using the raw signal data.
-To make a comparison, we reproduced their method on our dataset using their open access code on github, and the results are also shown in Table \ref{tab: stat of art}.
+However, they used complex preprocessing steps extracting the spectral features of EEG signals and converting to 2D images instead of using the raw signal data.
+To make a comparison, we reproduced their method on our dataset using their open access code on Github, and the results are also shown in Table \ref{tab: stat of art}.
 Our approach outperforms Bashavan's models by some 30\%.
-This is probably because

-the frequency feature extraction needs a large continuous sampling period, while the motor imagery tasks are periodic short duration brain activities.
-So extracting the frequency features may damage the temporal information.
-While in their report, they use the method for brain working load prediction, which is a relatively long time static activity, so their method gives acceptable results in their experiments.
-In our study, a larger sliding window also decreases the model performance dramatically.
-Our method has the flexibility to adapt different kinds of EEG-based intention recognition by varying sliding window size over an unrestricted range.
-Compared with previous studies, our model requires less preprocess on raw data making it more suitable for real-time applications, such as BCI.
+This is probably because their spectral feature extraction steps include a data compression process over a large continuous sampling period, while the movement intention tasks are periodic short duration brain activities.
+So extracting the spectral features may lose critical informative messages within the raw signals.
+What's more, they also use the interpolation approach to extend the raw 64-channel data to a $32\times32$ matrix, which brings in lots of noises.
+Compared with previous studies, our models directly utilize the raw EEG data, with no need for domain knowledge to select related frequency bands or complicated preprocess steps at the risk of missing critical information or introducing a mass of noises.
+In addition, less preprocess making it more favourable for real-time applications, such as BCI.